zendesk/zcli/docs/apps.md

 ## `zcli apps:package APPDIRECTORY`

-validates and packages your app
+validates and packages your app.
+Will also search for a file called .zcliignore in the package directory.
+This acts in the same manner as the .gitignore file in that you can specify files and directories not to be included in the generated package.

 ```
 USAGE